 |Just Dial IPO – Is it worth investing?|

-- Sometime in 2012, company's CEO VSS Mani made a remark - "The IPO (initial public offering) next year will just be a liquidity event for our investors."
+- Sometime in 2012, company’s CEO VSS Mani made a remark – “The IPO (initial public offering) next year will just be a liquidity event for our investors.”
 Nothing wrong with that.
-Our only concern is that if we do invest in this IPO, we will be on the receiving end of this liquidity event :-)
+Our only concern is that if you invest in this IPO, you will be on the receiving end of this liquidity event 🙂

 - We are not sure that we would like to have Google as a competitor in the businesses we invest.
 Just a little effort by Google in Indian markets can cause a lot of trouble for JustDial.